Professionals & Special Guests

 |Yanagisawa, Satoshi||5p||Japan||6 August – 12 August||General teaching activities|

-The official representatives from Asian Go organisations are Lu Jian 5p and Hu Yaoyu 8p from the Chinese Wéiqì Association; Cătălin Țăranu 5p and Yanagisawa Satoshi 5p from Nihon Ki-in; Hayashi Kozo 6p and Shiraishi Kyoko 4p from Kansai Ki-in; Cho Hye-yeon 9p and Cho Yeon-woo from the Korean Baduk Association.
+The official representatives from Asian Go organisations are Lu Jian 5p and Hu Yaoyu 8p from the Chinese Weiqi Association; Cătălin Țăranu 5p and Yanagisawa Satoshi 5p from Nihon Ki-in; Hayashi Kozo 6p and Shiraishi Kyoko 4p from Kansai Ki-in; Cho Hye-yeon 9p and Cho Yeon-woo 1p from the Korea Baduk Association.

 Guo Juan is a Chinese professional 5 dan, living in the Netherlands since 1990 and shaping the Go community with frequent teaching appearances throughout Europe.
 She is running Guo Juan's Internet Go School, alongside her fiancée Darrell Malick, who will also attend.
 The school is a co-sponsor of EGC 2018.
 Services offered through their site:

-- More than 4,000 Go problems in the Training System
+- More than 12,000 Go problems in the Spaced Repetition Training System

 - Online Go school

 Outside of general teaching activities, Guo Juan will be hosting private teaching games as a special perk for Silver and Gold EGC Friends.
-She will also be giving a live demonstration of her online Training System.
+Darrell will be giving two live demonstration sessions of their online training system "A demonstration of Guo Juan's website by the designer".

 Hayashi Kozo is a Japanese professional 6 dan and pupil of Hashimoto Shoji 9p.
-Mr. Hayashi will visit us as an official represenative of the Go organisation Kansai Ki-in.
+Mr. Hayashi will visit us as an official represenative of Kansai Ki-in.

 During his many visits to European Go Congresses in the past 10 years, Mr. Hayashi has become one of the most popular teachers for his approachability and good nature.
 If you're looking to find his lectures, the sound of traditional songs from the Ryukyu islands might lead the way.
 He is an avid player of the shamisen (traditional Japanese lute) and he enjoys archery in his spare time.